tam17aki/ace-isearch/README.md

 ---

 #### `ace-isearch-input-length` (Default：`6`)
-As default behaviour, when the input string length during isearch exceeds `ace-isearch-input-length`, the function specified by `ace-isearch-funtion-from-isearch` will be invoked.
+As default behaviour, when the input string length during isearch exceeds `ace-isearch-input-length`, the function specified by `ace-isearch-function-from-isearch` will be invoked.

 ---